Dusty substructures induced by planets in ALMA disks: how dust growth and dynamics changes the picture: Results

 \subsection{A fiducial model}

-We begin by presenting the results of our fiducial model \texttt{rad}, where we assume a coagulation fraction $X=0.9$ (i.e., a dust-to-gas ratio of $10^{-3}$ in small grains) and ignore the effects of dust feedback in terms of both opacity and backreaction.
+We begin by presenting the results of our fiducial model \texttt{rad}, where we assume a coagulation fraction $X_0=0.9$ (i.e., an initial dust-to-gas ratio of $10^{-3}$ in small grains) and ignore the effects of dust feedback in terms of both opacity and backreaction.

 The top left panel of Fig.~\ref{fig:fiducial-gas} shows the perturbed gas surface density after 1100 planetary orbits, where a characteristic set of planet-driven features has been established.
 Spiral arms permeate the disk, the planet has carved a gap around its orbit, and a large vortex has formed at the gap edge.
 A secondary, shallower gap is visible in the inner disk, within the pressure bump that has formed at the inner edge of the gap centered of the planet.
 This inner gap edge shows a slight asymmetry, indicating a weaker vortex that spans a wider azimuthal extent.
 Finally, a small excess of material can be seen corotating with the planet.